Ergonomics: Adjustable Standing vs. Fixed-Height Desks

 Step 1: Find Your Perfect Heights (Sitting and Standing)

-Forget generic height charts.
-The most accurate method is to use your own body as the guide.
-This is the same technique used by professional ergonomists.
+While generic height charts are helpful as a starting point, the most accurate method is to use your own body as the guide.

 1. For Your Seated Height: Sit in your ergonomic chair with your feet flat on the floor and your back supported.
 Let your arms hang relaxed at your sides.
-Bend your elbows to a 90-degree angle, keeping your forearms parallel to the floor.
-Now, raise or lower the desk until the top of the desk surface just touches the bottom of your forearms.
-Your wrists should be straight when you place your hands on the keyboard.
+Bend your elbows to a 90-degree angle.
+Raise or lower the desk until the surface just touches the bottom of your forearms.
+Your wrists should be straight when typing.

 2. For Your Standing Height: Stand up straight with your feet shoulder-width apart.
-Again, bend your elbows to 90 degrees.
+Bend your elbows to 90 degrees.
 Adjust the desk height so that it meets your forearms.
 Your shoulders should remain relaxed, not hunched.

-3. Save Your Settings: This is a critical step that practitioners find dramatically increases adoption.
-Use the desk's memory presets to save your ideal seated and standing heights.
-This removes the friction of manual adjustment and makes transitioning effortless.
-A desk with multiple presets, like the Aero Pro Wing-Shaped Standing Desk (72"x23"), allows you to program these positions for one-touch changes.
+3. Save Your Settings: Use the desk's memory presets to save your ideal seated and standing heights.
+This removes the friction of manual adjustment.
+Desks with multiple presets (like the example Aero Pro Wing-Shaped Standing Desk (72"x23")) allow you to program these positions for one-touch changes.

 Step 2: Position Your Equipment